yojoots/libbitcoin-system-wiki/Scalability-Principle.md

 [Scalability](https://en.wikipedia.org/wiki/Scalability) is the proportional increase in some aspect of performance as more hardware is employed.
-Bitcoin is perfectly non-scalable as no amount of hardware increases [transaction](Glossary#transaction) throughput.
+Bitcoin [transaction](Glossary#transaction) throughput is perfectly non-scalable as no amount of hardware increases rate.

 The [block](Glossary#block) size limit [consensus rule](Glossary#rule) establishes the arbitrary trade-off between [utility threshold](Utility-Threshold-Property) and system security.
 Yet at any block size the system remains non-scalable due to the necessity of [confirmation](Glossary#confirmation) finality.
 In other words, a finite set of [transactions](Glossary#transaction) must be selected, which implies that others may be excluded, necessitating a competitive [market](Glossary#market) for inclusion.
 This market also finances confirmation security in proportion to demand for the money.